“`

 Here are some strategies to consider:

-- Assess your resources: Before taking on new clients, ensure you have the infrastructure, similar to checking your tent’s durability before a camping trip in the Rockies.
+- Assess your resources: Before taking on new clients, ensure you have the infrastructure, much like checking your tent’s durability before a camping trip in the Rockies.

-- Masterful partnerships: Join forces and team up with other firms.
+- Strategic partnerships: Collaborate with other firms.
 As Sakas humorously puts it, “Think of it as finding a roommate who actually does the dishes.”

-- Improve processes: Use technology to your advantage.
+- Simplify processes: Use technology to your advantage.
 Automate where possible but don’t replace that human touch.

-In his podcast “Agency Office Hours,” Sakas delves to the bottom of these topics with skilled experts.
-The November 2024 episode featured David “Ledge” Ledgerwood, where they unraveled the mysteries of overseeing large-scale clients and making crucial agency decisions.
+In his podcast “Agency Office Hours,” Sakas delves thorough into these topics with seasoned experts.
+The November 2024 episode featured David “Ledge” Ledgerwood, where they unraveled the mysteries of managing large-scale clients and making pivotal agency decisions.

-“Knowing when adding or retract is as much about intuition as it is about analytics,” says Ledgerwood.
+“Knowing when to expand or retract is as much about intuition as it is about analytics,” says Ledgerwood.

 A Touch of Local Flavor